 If there were no freemiums, WordPress wouldn’t be the valuable CMS platform that it is today.
 The plugins and themes listed above would be nothing like what they have become.
 There is a reason Drupal still doesn’t have a single drag & drop page builder that works, while WordPress has over a dozen.
 Perhaps the dynamic, freemium WordPress ecosystem, that has created products like Toolset, is part of why you are considering a move to WordPress.

 When you purchase commercial themes and plugins, you spend money, but you also save money.
 Any purchase entitles you to support, which can save you precious time and valuable money.

 This is true of the Toolset suite of plugins too.
 At the premium $300/$225 price point (we have lower prices for individual sites) WordPress developers and agencies get:

 - Unlimited sites – you can use Toolset plugins on all your sites as well as on sites you build for your clients.

 - Automatic updates from the WordPress admin – saves you time downloading updates and installing them manually.

 - Expert support – our support team is comprised entirely of developers.
 We provide support five days per week, 19 hours per day.
 When you are working, we are too.

 Thinking about moving to WordPress and need some help?
-Ask us by leaving a comment.
+Ask us about Toolset.